 Glitter: I prefer using fine glitter.
 If you are not sure what colors you want to use, I suggest getting a glitter kit with several different colors so you can experiment.

 Funnels: I had some funnels on hand and they have come in handy to keep this project mess-free.
-The funnels I have are rather large so I suggest getting Mini Funnels to ensure they’ll always fit in the ornaments.
+The funnels I have are on the bigger side so I suggest getting Mini Funnels to ensure they’ll always fit in the ornaments.

 How to Make DIY Glitter ORNAMENTS